-In response to this alarming decline, numerous initiatives have been undertaken worldwide to tackle the decline of mangrove forests.
+In response to this alarming decline of mangrove forest, numerous initiatives have been undertaken worldwide to address the problem.
 For instance, during 1992 the Convention on Biological Diversity (CBD) established a goal that targeted to protect 10% of the world's ecological regions; however, this target remained unmet as of 2010 (Lopera et al., 2023).
-Furthermore, various countries and practitioners conservation have established various interventions, including adaptation of effective regulations, socioeconomic incentives, and rehabilitation programs, aiming to reverse declines by reducing loss rates and increasing gains (Hagger et al., 2022).
+Furthermore, various countries and conservation practitioners have established various interventions, including the adaptation of effective regulations, socioeconomic incentives, and rehabilitation programs, aiming to reverse declines by reducing loss rates and increasing gains

+(Hagger et al., 2022).
 These initiatives have, however, faced various challenges, such as an increase in adverse biophysical events which exacerbate complexity in meeting conservation efforts targets.
 In parallel with these interventions, mapping of mangrove forests has emerged as a vital effort for ensuring effective protection by offering substantial data through monitoring of mangrove distribution (Mohamed et al., 2023; Omar et al., 2019; Tuholske et al., 2017).

 Tanzania has not been exempted from the decline of mangrove forests.
-Mangrove forests play a substantial role in Tanzania's socioeconomic development, offering necessary resources for local populations and significantly bolstering the fishing industry (Afonso et al., 2021).
-Likewise, on islands like Unguja, mangrove ecosystems are reported to support tourism activities and coastal agriculture (Mohamed et al., 2023).
-However, in recent decades, Unguja Island has experienced a surge in investments leading to rapid urbanization along its coastlines.
+Mangrove forests play a substantial role in Tanzania's socioeconomic development. offering necessary resources for local populations and significantly bolstering the fishing industry (Afonso et al., 2021).
+Likewise, on islands like Zanzibar, mangrove ecosystems are reported to support tourism activities and coastal agriculture (Mohamed et al., 2023).
+However, in recent decades, Zanzibar Island has experienced a surge in investments leading to rapid urbanization along its coastlines.
 Such development has brought potential threats to both terrestrial and marine ecosystems, leading to the decline of mangrove forests and disruption of their associated ecosystem functions (Mohamed et al., 2023).
 The Mjini Magharibi region is among the hotspots of significant mangrove forests, particularly in Maruhubi Ward (Mchenga et al., 2015).
-Maruhubi ward distinctive presents a of and combination urban natural environments, making the balance between development and ecological conservation particularly challenging (Lee et al., 2016).
+Maruhubi ward presents a distinctive combination of urban and natural environments, making the balance between development and ecological conservation particularly challenging (Lee et al., 2016).
 While other areas in Zanzibar, like Menai and Chwaka bays, feature well-known mangroveprotected areas (Mohamed et al., 2023), the Mjini Magharibi region itself has received comparatively less research focus regarding its specific mangrove dynamics (Daud et al., 2022; Islam Mchenga, 2015; Mohamed et al., 2023).
 The rapid expansion of tourism and urban infrastructure yields economic advantages but simultaneously creates complex challenges that threaten the region's fragile mangrove ecosystems.
-Therefore, monitoring mangrove forests in this specific region is vital for informing effective management conservation efforts (Mohamed et al., 2023).
-The availability of reliable, accurate, and consistent data regarding mangrove coverage and its spatial distribution patterns is essential for successful conservation.
+Therefore, the objective of this study was to monitor mangrove forests in this specific region in order to generate vital information to fuel effective mangrove forests management and conservation efforts.
+The availability of reliable, accurate, and consistent data regarding mangrove coverage and its spatial distribution patterns is essential for successful mangrove forests conservation.
 Currently, the absence of a robust monitoring system specifically for Mjini Magharibi's mangrove forests has created knowledge gaps concerning their spatial patterns and extent, thereby limiting effective management potential.